achimoraites/achimoraites/README.md

 ## 🚀 About me

-I am a Software Engineering lover :heart: and a Data science 👨‍🔬 enthusiast.
+I am a Software Engineering lover :heart: and a AI 👨‍🔬 enthusiast.

 Things i get my self involved into: